 - Fan Tunnel: It could help you target a much larger group of Weibo users.
-It is not hard to understand because its based on the whole Weibo’s users.
+It is not hard to understand because it is based on the whole Weibo’s users.

-The influencer marketing in China is changing, because now new players are taking part to this new trend.
-You can call them KOL(Key Opinion Leader) or bloggers, they are the new biggest influencers in China.
+Influencer marketing in China is changing because now new players are taking part in this new trend.
+You can call them KOL (Key Opinion Leader) or bloggers, they are the new biggest influencers in China.
 The performance of KOLs is closely related to their engagement with their followers.
 They are able to influence a lot of customers decisions just through their articles, the post, videos or comments about a brand or products.

-QZone is one of the most successful social networking website in China with more than 600 million users.
+QZone is one of the most successful social networking websites in China with more than 600 million users.
 This platform allows users to write blogs, watch videos, send photos and listen to music.

 Through this platform, brands have the chance to create original experiences for their consumers.